zellwk/zellwk.com/src/posts/2020-10-14-leading-trim.md

 ---
 layout: post
 title: Leading Trim is in the works!
-description: Introduction to `leading-trim` and why it changes everything we know about Web Typogarphy
+description: Introduction to `leading-trim` and why it changes everything we know about Web Typography
 slug: leading-trim
+newsletter: css
 tags:
   - css
   - typography